wackersCTF/writeups-2022/MHSCTF 2022.md

 - Feb 18 to Feb 25
 Ranking: 106/739 with 630 points

 Does not include all challenge writeups.
 Only two writeups from wyl3waK.
+Cloudy was done by prince-of-tennis.

 ## Euler's Method - wyl3waK
 Naturally, your favorite class of the day is AP Calculus BC and you've recently been learning Euler's Method.
 Your teacher has had a lot on their plate, so they've just been using the same curve for your homework problems every day, y'(x) = x^2 - 6y^2, y(5) = 2.
 To simplify matters, you're going to write a program to automate this trivial task for you.